 The term "engagement" is a collective term for business dialogues and the exercise of voting rights.
 However, it is frequently merely used as a synonym for a dialogue with companies.
 Business dialogues and the exercise of voting rights serve to fulfill all of the opportunities and rights which the shareholder has in relation to the investee company.
 The phrase "active ownership" is also used in this respect.
 Engagement may take place by means of informal discussions - which are frequently referred to as "soft engagement" - or else through standardized dialogues or via formal channels through the exercise of voting rights at shareholders' meetings.
-The form of engagement which ultimately offers the better prospect of success will depend on the specific situation.
-If the option of soft engagement and dialogue alone fails to bear fruit, it is still possible to influence the company by means of a more high-profile approach, through the exercise of voting rights as well as speaking at its shareholders' meeting.
+The form of engagement and dialogue alone fails to bear fruit, it is still possible to influence the company by means of a more high-profile approach, through the exercise of voting rights as well as speaking at its shareholders' meeting.